Mammogram (screening or diagnostic)

 - What to wear: On the day of the exam, do not use deodorants, antiperspirants, powders, or ointments since these can show up and be confusing on the mammogram.
 Since you will need to undress from the waist up, a two-piece outfit is recommended.

-- What to bring: Please bring your current insurance card and MGH blue card.
-If possible, obtain prior mammograms and make them available to the radiologist at the time of the current exam.
+- What to bring: Please bring your current insurance card.
+If possible, please also obtain prior mammograms and make them available to the radiologist at the time of the current exam.
 You will be asked a number of important questions about your medical history so that we can assess your breast cancer risk.

 What will I experience DURING my mammogram?